How to Navigate Leadership in Virtual and Hybrid Workplaces

 Lead by Example

-There are ways for you to continue to lead by example, even with decreased direct contact with employees in your day-to-day work life.
+There are ways for you to continue to lead by example and display remote work leadership, even with decreased direct contact with employees in your day-to-day work life.
 Practice healthy daily habits and talk about them with your employees, encouraging them to find strong routines that work for them.
 You can do this by encouraging employees to take breaks to recalibrate, reflect on their days, time block, exercise, and maintain a consistent morning routine.
+Setting clear expectations is one of the most important aspects of leading a remote team.

 Emotional Intelligence is More Important Now than Ever

 With the new commonality of distanced work environments, it has become significantly easier to miss the signs of disheartened employees, overworked teams, or increased burnout rates.
-It is important to improve and hone your ability to observe areas of decreased morale, common struggles your team experiences, and changes in overall company or team culture.
+It is important to improve and hone your ability to observe areas of decreased morale, common struggles your team experiences, and changes in the overall company or team culture.
+One way to lead a remote team with effective communication is to incorporate various communication channels into your work, such as video conferencing, phone calls, instant messaging, and email.
 Maintain close communication with your team through frequent check-ins.
 Ensure they feel psychologically safe and comfortable mentioning challenges or concerns to you.
 If you feel that you’ll receive a more authentic, honest response anonymously, then hold monthly feedback surveys to ensure you remain up to date on areas of improvement for the team and culture.

 Depending on someone’s conflict resolution style, they may react or avoid conflict altogether.
 As a result, clearing conversations are a powerful tool for leaders to teach their teams.